Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

         G
 ~~~

-All link costs are set to 1, except for the link between E and G, which has a cost of 10.
+The lnink costs are the same as in the previous example.
 When the link between F and G fails, a naive implementation of DVR sets the cost between F and G to an "infinity value" — a positive integer larger than the highest legal routing cost.
-According to the original RIP RFC, this value is set to 16.
-Consequently, F propagates the value of 16 to D. Due to the implementation of poisoned reverse, D does not propagate the cost of 2 back to F. Instead, D selects E as the next best hop to G, updating its cost to G to 11.
+According to the original RIP [RFC](https://www.rfc-editor.org/info/rfc1058), this value is set to 16.
+Consequently, F propagates the value of 16 to D. Due to the implementation of split horizon, D does not propagate the cost of 2 back to F. Instead, D selects E as the next best hop to G, updating its cost to G to 11.

-B and C, also implementing poisoned reverse, do not propagate their cost of 3 to D. However, a routing loop still emerges.
+B and C do not propagate their cost of 3 to D because of split horizon.
+However, a routing loop still emerges.
 In the following update cycle, B and C receive D's updated cost of 11 to G. Despite this, they each advertise their previous cost of 3 to each other and to A. This causes B and C to believe they can route traffic to G via one another, without realizing their paths go through D. As a result, both update their routing tables with a cost of 4 and propagate this new cost to A and D in the next cycle.

 In subsequent update cycles, the local link cost of 1 is repeatedly added to the cost in the routing loop.
 It takes a significant number of cycles for this cumulative cost to eventually exceed 12—the only remaining connection to G, at which point the loop resolves and the network converges to this path.